Former World Boxing Council champion Deontay Wilder still has two options open for a future heavyweight title shot.

-Heavyweight puncher Deontay Wilder is out of the frame for an IBF title chance as things currently stand but remains in favor with the WBC and WBO.
+Wilder is out of the frame for an IBF or WBO title chance, as things currently stand, but remains in favor with the WBC and WBA.

-Now, as Fury pursues an undisputed unification against fellow-Brit Anthony Joshua in the summer, the IBF and WBO top division belts could be vacant by the end of the year.
+Now, as Fury pursues an undisputed unification against fellow Brit Anthony Joshua or Oleksandr Usyk, some of the belts could be vacant by 2023.

 DEONTAY WILDER & THE WBC

-But one place ‘The Bronze Bomber’ is favored most of all is with the WBC.
-Dependent on what Wilder does in the interim, potentially against the winner of the Alexander Povetkin vs. Dillian Whyte return this month, he could be confirmed as the next WBC mandatory by the end of the summer.
+The WBC is where ‘The Bronze Bomber’ is favored most of all.
+Dependent on what Wilder does in the interim, meaning announce his return, he could be confirmed as the next WBC mandatory by the end of the summer.

 Therefore, if Fury prevails and has all the titles by the end of the year, ‘The Gypsy King’ has some massive decisions.